gitbra/pwic/README.md

 - Low technical requirements and bandwidth
 - Affordable solution based on open-source applications
 - Fast setup with Python 3 in 10 minutes
+- No data stored in proprietary formats
+- Local storage of the uploaded files and SQLite database
 - Possible deployment with command lines
-- Local storage of the uploaded files and SQLite database
+- Critical administration not available online
 - Support for HTTP and HTTPS
 - Unicode content and URL
 - HTTP logging